gee-community/qgis-earthengine-plugin/docs/README.md

 ### Getting Started

 The plugin can be installed from the QGIS Plugin Repository as any other plugin.
-It takes some time to get installed (~30-60 sec), so be patient.
+It may take some time install (~30-60 sec) due to EE dependencies included in the distribution.

-The user needs to have an active Google Earth Engine account to get started.
+The user needs to have an active Google Earth Engine (EE) account to use the plugin.
 If you don't have one - please sign-up here: https://earthengine.google.com/signup/.

-After the installation, the plugin checks if the user has Python API logged in.
+After the installation, the plugin checks if the user is authenticated to use the EE.
 If this is not the case - the user will be asked to authenticate.

 Once installed and authenticated, the plugin can be accessed from the QGIS Python [`Code Editor`](https://docs.qgis.org/2.18/en/docs/user_manual/plugins/python_console.html#the-code-editor)  ![](https://docs.qgis.org/3.4/en/_images/iconShowEditorConsole.png) to write and execute EE scripts.
 There is not UI support available yet, you will have to write code!